 Eggs

-You will need two large eggs at room temperature, each weighing about 62g with the shell on.
-Eggs a few grams over or under will still work fine.
+You'll need two large eggs at room temperature, about 2 oz (60g) each with the shell on.
+A few grams over or under won't matter.

 Demerara sugar